freenas/freenas-docs/userguide/storage.rst

 information about log and cache devices can be found in the :ref:`ZFS Primer`.

-The "Add Volume" button warns that **existing data will be cleared**.
+The :guilabel:`Add Volume` button warns that **existing data will be cleared**.
 In other words, creating a new volume reformats the selected disks.
-If your intent is to **not** overwrite the data on an existing volume, click the "Cancel" button and refer to :ref:`Import Disk` and :ref:`Import Volume` to see if the existing format is supported.
+If your intent is to **not** overwrite the data on an existing volume, click the :guilabel:`Cancel` button and refer to :ref:`Import Disk` and :ref:`Import Volume` to see if the existing format is supported.
 If so, perform that supported action instead.
 If the current storage format is not supported, it is necessary to back up the data to external media, format the disks, then restore the data to the new volume.

 Depending upon the size and number of disks, the type of controller, and whether encryption is selected, creating the volume may take some